markriedl/easygen/README.md

 For book title generation, superhero name generation, bandname generation, etc, where each line of text is relatively small, one will want to reduce the history, and number of hidden nodes.
 I've found that `history=5` and `hidden_nodes=64` work better for this task.

-## CharacterLSTM_Run
+## CharRNN_Run

 A character-level LSTM is a recurrent neural network for generating text, one character at a time.
-A model trained with `CharacterLSTM_Train` can be used to generate text.
-The model and dictionary from `CharacterLSTM_Train` should be connected to the inputs of this module.
-In addition, the history, layers, and hidden_nodes should be identical to that from `CharacterLSTM_Train` because it can't load the model without knowing the dimensions of the network.
+A model trained with `CharRNN_Train` can be used to generate text.
+The model and dictionary from `CharRNN_Train` should be connected to the inputs of this module.
+In addition, the history, layers, and hidden_nodes should be identical to that from `CharRNN_Train` because it can't load the model without knowing the dimensions of the network.

 **Inputs:**